mcpython4-coding/Documentation/mcpython/ResourceLoader.md

             :return: the content of the file loaded in binary

-        function read_image(self, path: str) -> PIL.Image.Image
+        function read_image(self, path: str) -> PIL_Image.Image

-            will read an file into the system as an PIL.Image.Image
+            will read an file into the system as an PIL_Image.Image
             :param path: the file name to use
             :return: the content of the file loaded as image